This is one box where people make a lot of mistakes.

 Check box 1001 if you are single, divorced or living separated from your spouse.
 If you are living with your partner and you haven’t registered your partnership with teh commune, you are also single.

 It is only if you are married or in a registered partnership that you file your tax return together but only for the following year.
 If you are currently married or registered partners, check box 1002 on your separate returns.
 You only file jointly if you married or registered your partnership before 2020.
 If you did so in 2020, you file separately this year and you check box 1003; next year you will file jointly..

-If your spouse or partner died, you check code 1010 as a widow(er).
-If you lost your partner or spouse in 2020, you have to file on paper.
-You need to check code 1011 and then opt for a joint or separate filing.
+If you are a widow(er) you check code 1010.
+If you lost your partner or spouse in 2021, you need to check code 1011 and then opt for a joint or separate filing.
 If you need to report your deceased partner’s income, you use the codes 1022 to 1026.

 Check other codes if you took up separate residences (1018).
-However, if that happened in 2020, you also need to tick the following box because you still file jointly for the year of the separation or divorce; you can ask to file separately but you cannot do that online.
+However, if that happened in 2021, you also need to tick the following box because you still file jointly for the year of the separation or divorce; you can ask to file separately, you can even do that online now.